Tiger Electronics: Harry Potter Challenge Wand

-In 2001, Tiger Electronics released a memory game called the Harry Potter Magic Spell Challenge simply known as the 'Challenge Wand' on which the game sees the player up against an Evil Wizard as he casts a spell on the wand unit which the player must memorize in order.
+In 2001, Tiger Electronics released a memory game called the Harry Potter Magic Spell Challenge, simply known as the 'Challenge Wand', on which the game sees the player up against an Evil Wizard as he casts a spell on the wand unit which the player must memorize in order.
 The first game in the unit is called 'Compete Against an Evil Wizard'.
-In this game, the Evil Wizard says "Try and stop this!" (or me - the word 'this' is being interpret for 'me') and starts to cast a spell on the wand.
-The game has 4 auditory command sounds and 2 vocal commands "Wingardium" which requires the player to tilt the wand down 90 degrees, and "Leviosa!" which requires the player to tilt it up 90 degrees.
-The game has 8 levels and each level the patterns get longer and longer.
-On the last pattern on level 8, the pattern is so long that only the masters at Hogwarts can finish the game!
-If the player makes a mistake trying to memorize the pattern, the Evil Wiard will say something like "Now the pain begins!" or "No match for me!" and if the player makes 3 mistakes in a round, the game is over and the Evil Wizard will say "Your powers are now mine!".
+In this game, the Evil Wizard says "Try and stop this!" (or "me") and starts to cast a spell on the wand.
+The game has four auditory command sounds and two vocal commands "Wingardium" which requires the player to tilt the wand down 90 degrees, and "Leviosa!" which requires the player to tilt it up 90 degrees.
+The game has eight levels; at each level, the patterns get longer and longer.
+If the player makes a mistake trying to memorize the pattern, the Evil Wizard will say something like "Now the pain begins!" or "No match for me!"
+If the player makes three mistakes in a round, the game is over and the Evil Wizard will say, "Your powers are now mine!".
 The announcer will announce how many rounds the player has completed.
-The game also includes a Simon like game called '2 Wizards are Better Than One' which involves sticking with one pattern and adding an extra command on it each time.
-Game 3 has different music to the other 2 games on which requires 2 wands.
+The game also includes a Simon-style game called "2 Wizards are Better Than One" which involves sticking with one pattern and adding an extra command on it each time.
+Game 3 has different music than the other two games on which requires two wands.
 One player makes a pattern and sends it to the other wand and then the other player has to repeat it back.

+Designer's World

+Designer's World is a 2006 plug-and-play TV game – a single-game console which plugs directly into a television.
+Aimed at preteen and teenage girls, the game revolves around the player building a successful fashion design company, while organizing fashion shows, managing the company's finances, and trying to keep the customers satisfied.
+The player travels the world designing clothes, hiring new models, buying new fabrics, and entering fashion shows.
+In the game, every fashion show takes place in a specific region of the world, and has a panel of three judges.
+The player can find information about a judge or model in the "Profiles" section, found in the main menu.
+Once the player passes every fashion city in the world, the game ends and shows what the player has done during the game time.
+Tiger Electronics also produced a similarly themed game also aimed at young teen girls, Dream Life.
+The game simulates both the business and design aspects of the fashion business.
+To operate a successful business in the game, players design the clothes they will sell, and then select from multiple models to show off their designs at fashion shows in Paris, New York, Tokyo and Milan.